 If you’ve suffered injury or illness related to the teeth, gums, tongue, mouth, throat, or salivary glands, and you believe a dental or orthodontic professional might be to blame, please let our office know.
 You have rights in these situations, and we’re here to protect them.

 People often tend to think of chiropractors as non-medical providers, but the truth is that the care they provide can have a profound effect on your body.
 If you’ve suffered injury after seeing a chiropractor, you may be entitled to compensation for your suffering.
-Call Campbell & Smith right away.
+Call our experienced Charleston medical malpractice lawyers right away.

 Pharmacists must also be extremely careful when filling prescriptions and advising patients.
 The wrong medicine (or the right medicine taken in the wrong way) can wreak havoc on the body.

 Unfortunately, pharmacists sometimes slip up, often because they are too busy or don’t take the time to understand a patient’s questions or concerns.
 Likewise, the manufacturers of medications can be held responsible for producing drugs that harm the body.
 These cases may involve elements of both medical malpractice and product liability.

 Free Case Review with Our Charleston Medical Malpractice Lawyers